CCBDA-UPC/Assignments-2020/Lab09.md

 ````

-Check that the [created role](https://console.aws.amazon.com/iam/home#/roles/serverless-controller-role?section=permissions) has effective permissions to interact with any DynamoDB table of your account and the the working zone, as well as log execution.
+Check that the [created role](https://console.aws.amazon.com/iam/home#/roles/serverless-controller-role?section=permissions) has effective permissions to interact with any DynamoDB table of your account and the working zone, as well as log execution.

 ````json
 {